jmyers7/book/chapters/theory-to-practice.md

 Y = \text{number of items purchased in a given order}.
 \end{equation*}

-So, an observed value of $y=3$ in the dataset means that three items were purchased in the order.
+So, an observed value of $y=3$ in the dataset means that three items were purchased in the corresponding order.
 From the 'count,' 'max,' and 'min' numbers in the description of the dataset, we see that the dataset contains nearly half a million data points distributed over discrete (integer) values ranging from $y=-12$ to $y=23$.
 (A negative value means that items were returned to the store.)
 Therefore, there are going to be _lots_ of repetitions in this dataset.

-Here's the QQ-plot of this dataset:
+Here's the QQ-plot of this dataset against the standard normal distribution, with re-scaled axes:

 ```{code-cell} ipython3
 :tags: [hide-input]